How to Speed Up MetabolismJul 06, 2022

 digestive system so if it's not working well, you're not digesting your food properly, you're going to be deficient in a lot of nutrients, or you're not going to absorb the nutrients properly.
 And when that happens, of course, you don't make the right neurotransmitters in your body to improve your mood.
 And there's many other factors like it detoxifies drugs and toxins.

-So if your liver is sluggish, you're not detoxifying well, you'll be more into inflammation.
+So if your liver is sluggish or you have leaky liver, you're not detoxifying well, you'll be more into inflammation.
 And as we know, inflammation and leaky gut syndrome affect your brain chemicals, your hormones as well as cortisol levels.
 So it's a real synergy that happens throughout your body from the adrenal system, leaky gut, and your liver, which affects your emotions.